Reviews Archive

 Colour

-Mega Drive - The Mega Drive version of James Pond is definitely the most conservative with it's use of colour, gone are the over the top backgrounds more in favour of browns or simple blackness.
-Some of the colours used for some sections are quite ill fitting and can appear garish at times.
-After prolonged play of this version I feel that its colour use is by far the weakest of the versions, and definitely has a detrimental affect on the overall graphics.
+Mega Drive - The Mega Drive version of James Pond is definitely the most conservative with it's use of colour, gone are the over-the-top backgrounds in favour of browns or simple blackness.
+Some of the colours used for some sections are quite ill-fitting and can appear garish at times.

 SNES - This version uses a lot of colour but not anywhere near as much as the Amiga versions, and as mentioned earlier it also has it's own crude looking copper style effect.